Table of Contents

 - Good: userAge, temporaryFilePath, calculateMonthlyRevenue

-Clear naming makes your code self-documenting, reducing the need for extra comments and making logic easier to follow at a glance.
+Clear naming makes your code self-documenting, reduces the need for extra comments, and makes the logic easier to follow at a glance.

 2. Keep Functions Small and Focused

-Each function should do one thing and do it well.
-When a function grows too large or tries to handle multiple responsibilities, it becomes harder to read, test, and reuse.
-Break down large blocks of logic into smaller, purpose-driven functions.
+Each function should perform a single task and do it well.
+When a function becomes too large or takes on multiple responsibilities, it becomes harder to read, test, and reuse.
+Break large blocks of logic into smaller, purpose-driven functions.
 This promotes reusability, improves test coverage, and reduces the risk of future changes.

 3. Eliminate Duplication

 Duplicate code is a silent killer.
-It increases maintenance work and multiplies the chances of bugs.
-Whenever you find yourself repeating the same logic in multiple places, extract it into a reusable function or module.
+It increases maintenance work and multiplies the risk of bugs.
+When you repeat the same logic in multiple places, extract it into a reusable function or module.
 DRY (Don’t Repeat Yourself) is a key rule for sustainable development.

 4. Comment Thoughtfully

-Comments should add value, not restate the obvious.
-Explain why something is done in a certain way, especially if the logic is complex or not immediately intuitive.
+Comments should add value rather than restate the obvious.
+Explain why something is done a certain way, especially if the logic is complex or not immediately intuitive.

 - Bad: //loop through array